vadimsteckler1/coins-web3j-sdk-docs/docs/source/api.rst

 Setting the tip view
 `````````````````````

+This method enables TipView that supports multiple APIs and is used to customize various UI elements, including the background, text, etc.

 .. code-block:: console

-    //TipView will support too many apis to help to custom ui including backgroud and text, ext.
+    //TipView supports multiple APIs and helps custom ui including background and text, etc.
-    //tipView needs to extends TipView whitch defining in Go23WalletSdk and implements these apis.
+    //This is the extension of TipView in Go23WalletSdk that implements those APIs.
     Go23WalletUIManage.getInstance().setTipView(tipView TipView);